Blazemeter/CitrixPlugin/PRE_REQUISITES.md

 #### Failed to get session from client

 If you get this error, Make sure the AllowSimulationAPI key is present in the above registry and not set to 0, as it enables Citrix ICO functionality.
 Note that in 64-bit operating systems, these keys should reside under the HKLM\Software\Wow6432Node, node, since the Citrix client is a 32-bit application.

+####Foreground window inconsistency####
+Due to limitation of the Citrix receiver, avoid minimizing any application windows when you want to use the "Relative to foreground" checks because the detection of the foreground area then becomes inconsistent.

+####Text interpretation of keystrokes####
+Only the following keys on the keyboard are interpreted as text:

+* A to Z
+* 0 to 9
+* Space

+The use of any other key or modifier results in the generation of a "Key Sequence" sampler rather than a "Text" sampler.

 #### Citrix Error 13 "Unsupported Function"